-Three types of guests may attend participatory governance committee\ or council\ meetings:
+Four types of guests may attend participatory governance committee or council meetings:

-- guests who provide expert knowledge who havebeen invited to attend on behalf of the convener\, co-chairs\ or a committee\/council\ member; - guests who wish to make a statement during open comment; and - guests who wish to observe the open meeting. - guests may be a proxy who wishes to attend regularly to stay informed.
+- guests who provide expert knowledge who have been invited to attend on behalf of the convener, co-chairs or a committee/council member; - guests who wish to make a statement during open comment; - guests who wish to observe the open meeting; and - guests may be an assigned proxy who wishes to attend regularly to stay informed.

 Guests do not have voting privileges and are only allowed to comment upon invitation, such as the agenda item for which they are providing expertise or during open comment.
-All meeting guests should be respectful, enter and exit the meeting with as little disruption as possible, and limit their comments to the agenda items under discussion\, unless they are commenting during open comment.
+All meeting guests should be respectful, enter and exit the meeting with as little disruption as possible, and limit their comments to the agenda items under discussion, unless they are commenting during open comment.